Hello and welcome to our guide on the Best Nursing Schools in the US.

 The program aims to produce world-class healthcare leaders with knowledge of the industry’s business environment.

-The second-highest ranking on our list, Duke University, the second-highest ranking, features a unique spin on the typical BSN degree, geared towards those with existing Bachelor’s degrees.
+The second-highest ranking on our list, Duke University, the second-highest ranking, features a unique spin on the typical BSN degree, geared toward those with existing Bachelor’s degrees.

 Accelerated Bachelor of Science in Nursing

-Catering towards those graduates interested in becoming registered nurses later on in their professional careers, Duke’s ABSN attempts to catch enrollees up on essential nursing education.
+Catering to those graduates interested in becoming registered nurses later in their professional careers, Duke’s ABSN attempts to catch enrollees up on essential nursing education.

 #2 (tie) – University of Washington (Seattle, Washington)

 The University of Washington (UW) School of Nursing offers a Bachelor of Science in Nursing as a two-year full-time program.